Active ingredient

 Keep this medicine out of the sight and reach of children.

-Do not store above 25°C. Keep the bottle in the outer carton in order to protect from light.
+Do not store above 25°C. Store in the original container in order to protect from light and moisture.
 Do not freeze.

-Do not use Nitrofurantoin Oral Suspension after the expiry date which is stated on the pack.
+Do not use this medicine after the expiry date which is stated on the pack after EXP.
 The expiry date refers to the last day of that month.

 Nitrofurantoin Oral Suspension is an opaque yellow liquid with a lemon/apricot characteristic odour.